 \subsection{Effectiveness evaluation}

-\textbf{Scalability evaluation.}Without loss of generality, we take the expanding algorithm as the experimental object.
-To assess the scalability of Algorithm~\ref{alg:algorithm8}, we randomly select 20\%, 40\%, 60\%, 80\%, and 100\% of the edges from the input dataset(vary $\sigma$) to form subgraphs for our experiments.
+\textbf{Scalability evaluation.} Without loss of generality, we take the expanding algorithm as the experimental object.
+To assess the scalability of Algorithm peeling ($d=3$), we randomly select 20\%, 40\%, 60\%, 80\%, and 100\% of the edges from the input dataset (vary $\sigma$) to form subgraphs for our experiments.
 The experimental results confirm that the algorithm consistently produces correct outcomes.
-As depicted in Fig~\ref{fig7}, the time consumed by the algorithm tends to increase with the growing number of edges in the subgraph.
-However, there are some deviations from this trend, which can be attributed to the selection of query vertices.
-For instance, if a subgraph comprising 20\% of the edges already completely encompasses the ESC of a query, then the addition of extra edges does not contribute to an increase in the time spent processing that particular query.
+As shown in Fig~\ref{fig7}, the algorithm's runtime generally rises with an increasing number of edges.
+However, deviations occur due to query vertex selection.
+For example, if a 20\% edge subgraph fully covers a query vertex's ESC, adding more edges doesn't raise the processing time for that vertex.

 \textbf{Evaluating the effect of $\alpha$.} We maintain other variables constant and vary the value of $\alpha$ across different datasets.
-As depicted in Fig~\ref{fig8}(a)-(f), both the peeling and expanding algorithms exhibit a decreasing trend in search time as $\alpha$ increases.
+As depicted in Fig~\ref{fig8}(a)-(g), both the peeling and expanding algorithms exhibit a decreasing trend in search time as $\alpha$ increases.
+Note that, we use DB to denote DBpedia, BC to denote BookCross, TVT to denote TVTropes, ML to denote MovieLen.
 This trend is due to the fact that as $\alpha$ increases, the size of the initial maximal ($\alpha$,$\beta$)-core decreases, which in turn reduces the time required by the algorithms.
 Additionally, we observe that the efficiency of the expanding algorithm gradually surpasses that of the peeling algorithm.
 This is because a higher $\alpha$ leads to a larger discrepancy between the size of the ($\alpha$,$\beta$)-core and the original graph, resulting in the expanding algorithm requiring less time.